abhishek-end/ManualTestsDocs/README.md

-# 💰 Expense Tracker – Manage Your Finances Like a Pro!
+# 💰 Expense Tracker – Manage Your Finances here!

 🚀 **Expense Tracker** is a simple yet powerful full-stack web application designed to help you track your daily expenses, manage budgets, and gain insights into your financial habits.